Kundancse24/Python-Documentation/Python.md

 else:
     # code to execute
 ```
-* Multiple-if(elif Statement): Used for multiple conditions.
+* CPU Cycle in Multiple-if(elif Statement): Used for multiple conditions.
 ```
 if condition1:
     # code to execute